 - The Crystal City Sector Plan developed to transform and reinvigorate this neighborhood won the 2013 National Planning Achievement Award for Innovation in Economic Planning and Development from the American Planning Association (APA).
 A 40-year roadmap for Crystal City, it was developed jointly by community members and County planners.

-Explore the map below by using the zoom tool on the left to locate current development projects.
+Use the map below to locate current development projects.
 Click on a symbol to learn more about the project.